-Polyp: This is a projection from the surface of the bowel.
+Polyp: This is a call projection from the surface of the bowel.
 It can be on a stalk, although sometimes it can be flat.
-The doctor may take a biopsy of this.
+The doctor may take a biopsy of this (see over).

-Diverticular Disease: This is when there are small pouches or pockets extending from the surface of the bowel and is very common as one gets older.
+Diverticular Disease: This is when there a small pouches or pockets extending from the surface of the bowel and is very common as one gets older.